timboisvert/cocoscout/plan-groupsAndEnsembles.prompt.md

 ### Audition & Casting Workflows

 #### Audition Request Submission
-- Context switcher in audition request form: "Submitting as: [Dropdown: Tim Boisvert / Green Day / The Beatles]"
+- Accessed from `/my/auditions` page
+- Form includes "Submitting as:" dropdown with options: user's name + all groups with write access
-- Form clearly indicates who's submitting
+- Form clearly indicates selected entity
 - If submitting as group: form uses group's contact info, name, bio
 - Internally tracks which individual submitted on behalf of group
-- All notification-enabled group members see request in their audition list with indicator: "Green Day (group audition)"
+- After submission, request appears in unified `/my/auditions` list with group icon if for a group
-- Only members with write access can submit for group
+- Only members with write access see groups as options in dropdown

 #### Audition Invitations
+- Invitations appear in unified `/my/auditions` list
+- If both user and their group are invited: two separate entries in list
+- Each entry clearly shows who was invited (personal or group icon indicator)
 - Groups appear in invitation lists alongside individuals
 - Single response per group (one person with write access responds for all)
 - No individual member confirmation needed